airborne-commando/ice-breaker/README.md

 ### 21. **OS**:
   - **Windows**:
-    - Created a windows executable
+    - Created a windows executables for both

 ---